 Episodic acute stress happens when you regularly experience repeated bouts of stress.
 This is very common with high-pressure jobs or when trying to combine work and family life.

 This type of stress produces persistent alertness and headaches and often leads to irritability and increased anger or hostility to others.
 This is often responsible for the breakup of relationships or conflict situations at work.
 It can quickly develop into more serious chronic stress.

-Book an appointment for video counselling with a qualified therapist at a time of your choosing, and you can do this from your home, office or anywhere with an internet or wifi connection.
+Book an appointment for video counselling with a qualified therapist at a time of your choosing, from your home, office, car or anywhere with an internet or wifi connection.